Large-Momentum Effective Theory

 As discussed in \sec{gpo}, the global fitting of GPDs still faces challenges from their complicated kinematic dependence and limited information from the experimental observables despite the progress made~\cite{Kumericki:2016ehc,Favart:2015umi}.
 On the other hand, previous lattice QCD method is only able to calculate the lowest few moments of the GPDs~\cite{Hagler:2009ni}, which is far from sufficient to reconstruct their full kinematic dependence.
 Applying LaMET to GPD calculations will provide important information on the GPDs, especially in kinematic regions that are not accessible in currently available experiments.
 In addition, on the lattice one can study the GPD dependence on one kinematic variable by fixing the others.
-All these will help to differentiate commonly used models in GPD parameterization.
+All these will help differentiate commonly used models in GPD parameterization.

 Calculating the quasi-GPDs requires more resources than quasi-PDF, but does not need further techniques in principle.
 Besides, the lattice renormalization factors for the quasi-PDFs can be used here, as has been argued in \sec{gpo}.
-Two exploratory lattice studies have been carried out in the limit $\xi=0$ on unpolarized isovector quark GPDs in the proton~\cite{Alexandrou:2019dax} and pion~\cite{Chen:2019lcm}.
-Both works are not yet able to differentiate different models or compare to global fits.
-More statistics and thorough analysis on systematics are required to make a serious impact on the understanding of GPDs.
-We summarize the lattice simulations in Table~\ref{tab:lattice-GPD}, and the final result from~\cite{Chen:2019lcm} is displayed in~\fig{lattice-pion_GPD_CLZ_2019} as a representative example.
+The first lattice calculation of the pion unpolarized isovector quark GPD was carried out in~\cite{Chen:2019lcm}, though the results are not yet able to differentiate models or compare to experiments.
+Recently, ETMC completed the first proof-of-principle calculation of the proton unpolarized and helicity GPDs~\cite{Alexandrou:2020zbe}, as shown in \fig{gpd}, which demonstrates that it is feasible to extract the GPDs with controlled systematics on available computational resources.